 In 2005, the European Union Insurance Mediation Directive introduced rules to enable insurance and reinsurance intermediaries to operate and provide services within each member state of the European Union ('E.U.') on a basis consistent with the E.U. single market and customer protection aims.
 Each E.U. member state in which we operate is required to ensure that the insurance and reinsurance intermediaries resident in their country are registered with a statutory body in that country and that each intermediary meets professional requirements in relation to their competence, good repute, professional indemnity cover and financial capacity.
 The E.U. has been in the process of updating the Insurance Mediation Directive.
-Various E.U. bodies have created a replacement to the Insurance Mediation Directive called the Insurance Distribution Directive national law by July 1, 2018.
-The Insurance Distribution Directive is now proposed to become effective on October 1, 2018.
+Various E.U. bodies have created a replacement to the Insurance Mediation Directive called the Insurance Distribution Directive.
+The current timetable would require all E.U. member states to make the Insurance Distribution Directive is now proposed to become effective on October 1, 2018.